 Therefore, for a minimum standard, we recommend this CPU.

-2. For a Budget Desktop without Dedicated GPU
+2. For a Budget Desktop without a Dedicated GPU

-Essentially, these two will save you from investing in a dedicated GPU and still maintain excellent graphics details and FPS.
+Essentially, these two will save you from investing in a dedicated GPU and maintaining excellent graphics details and FPS.

 Also Read: Building Gaming PC Without Graphics Card